Senator Moran: USPS issues impact some Kansans who receive prescriptions by mail

 Dejoy also said retail hours will not change at post offices, mail processing equipment and collection boxes will remain where they air, no mail processing facilities will be closed and overtime will continue as needed.

-““The United States Postal Service will play a critical role this year in delivering election mail for millions of voters across the country.” said Dejoy in a statement.
-“There has been a lot of discussion recently about whether the Postal Service is ready, willing and able to meet this challenge.”
+“The United States Postal Service will play a critical role this year in delivering election mail for millions of voters across the country,” said Dejoy in a statement.
+“There has been a lot of discussions recently about whether the Postal Service is ready, willing, and able to meet this challenge.”